harings1/project-1/README.md

 1. What is the job satisfaction of the survey participants?
 2. Is programming as a hobby a requirement for becoming a developer?
-3. Can you influence the salary by working remotely/ onsite?
+3. Can you influence the salary by working remotely or in-person?

 The full set of files related to this course are owned by Udacity, so they are not publicly available here.
 However, you can see pieces of the analysis here.